About Us

 We expect that students graduating with an environmental major will learn to:

-- assemble a logical chain of reasoning ranging from observation to inference and action, not only to identify and characterize a problem, but also to find solutions:
+- Assemble a logical chain of reasoning ranging from observation to inference and action, not only to identify and characterize a problem, but also to find solutions:

 - design an independent scientific inquiry, from methods to interpretation;